HadrienG2/phalanstery/README.md

 hardware threads on the host).

-The low-level interface to this specific library was heavily influenced by the design of out-of-order OpenCL command queues, which I feel provide a very elegant model for asynchronous computation, that has proven to be portable to a very wide range of hardware configurations.
+The low-level interface to this specific library was heavily influenced by the design of out-of-order OpenCL command queues, a model for asynchronous computation and I/O which I think is very elegant and has proven to be portable to a very wide range of hardware configurations.
 A higher-level source of inspiration is HPX.

 ### Events

 Events, in our model, are a 1-N intertask communication primitive which represent an asynchronous process.
 They are little state machines which, over their lifetime, transition exactly once from a pending state to one of several completion state.
-Currently, the following process states are defined:
+Currently, the following event states are defined:

 - **Pending**: Process is ongoing
 - **Done**: Process completed normally